zmercury/cpp/Notes/December/012_Dec19/Readme.md

 ### IMP
 #### 1. What is refernce argument in C++?
 Write a program in c++ to swap numbers using reference arguments.

+    In C++, we can create a reference of a variable which can change variables value and becomes an alternate name for an existing variable. <br>
+    Reference Variable can be declared with the symbol : & (Ampersand)